 Do you need to include all the jobs you’ve ever had on your resume?
-No, you don’t, but be prepared to explain why an old job isn’t listed on your resume if the prospective employer discovers it or asks about any employment gaps between the jobs you did list.
+Short answer: No, you don’t.
+But be prepared to explain why an old job isn’t listed on your resume if the prospective employer discovers it or asks about any employment gaps between the jobs you did list.

-Your previous jobs aren’t easy to keep secret, so don’t presume that if one isn’t on your resume, the employer won’t find out about it.
+It’s harder than you might think to keep previous jobs a secret, so don’t assume that if one isn’t on your resume, the employer won’t find out about it.
 You may need to include it in a job application, or it may show up in a background check.

 Which Jobs to Include

 Keep in mind that a resume is a synopsis of your education and work experiences and that you don’t have to include everything that you ever did, especially older jobs that aren’t pertinent to your career.
 For example, listing all the odd jobs you held while getting through college probably isn’t necessary.

 This is especially true if you’ve been out in the workforce for a while.
-In fact, if you have a lot of work experience, describing just the last 10–15 years is recommended.
+In fact, if you have a lot of work experience, describing just the last 10 to 15 years is recommended.
 Including jobs you held earlier than this, even if they are relevant to your career search, may result in your being pegged as an older worker by companies prone to ageism in their hiring practices.

 Resumes vs. Job Applications

 Don't confuse your resume with an employment application.
 A resume is a document you create.
 There are few things that you are required to include on your resume (unless it is a federal resume, necessary for government job applications), and there are no employment laws which dictate that you must include all your work experiences whether short- or long-term.